 As Manaslu circuit trek lies within the Manaslu Conservation Area, you are required to carry permits to enter the restricted region.
 You would require ACAP and MCAP to enter the Annapurna Conservation Area and Manaslu Conservation Area respectively.

-If you’re visiting Manaslu circuit via Tsum valley, then another necessary permit is required that would cost about $35.
+If you’re visiting the Manaslu circuit via Tsum valley, then another necessary permit is required that would cost about $35.

 Can I go to Solo Trekking?